mk-runner/MLRG/README.md

 @InProceedings{Liu_2025_CVPR,
-    author    = {Liu, Kang and Ma, Zhuoqi and Kang, Xiaolu and Li, Yunan and Xie, Kun and Jiao, Zhicheng and Miao, Qiguang}, title     = {Enhanced Contrastive Learning with Multi-view Longitudinal Data for Chest X-ray Report Generation}, booktitle = {Proceedings of the Computer Vision and Pattern Recognition Conference (CVPR)}, month     = {June},
+    author    = {Liu, Kang and Ma, Zhuoqi and Kang, Xiaolu and Li, Yunan and Xie, Kun and Jiao, Zhicheng and Miao, Qiguang}, title     = {Enhanced Contrastive Learning with Multi-view Longitudinal Data for Chest X-ray Report Generation}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, month     = {June},
     year      = {2025},
     pages     = {10348-10359}